tbounadar/First-capstone-project1/README.md

 Build  a model to assess whether or not a borrower will pay his loan on time by analyzing a number of factors.
 In this project, we are going to use a German dataset from kaggale.com: https://www.kaggle.com/uciml/german-credit

 Our client is a German bank.
-This model we intend to build would help our client to better visualize the problem, keep truck of the their customers’ activities,  and detect bankrupt clients ahead of time so the bank can develop a proactive approach.
+This model would help our client to visualize better the problem, keep truck of the their customers’ activities,  and detect bankrupt clients ahead of time so the bank can develop a proactive approach.